Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-01-03-instructors.md

 What follows is a more detailed introduction to the people delivering this class to you this semester.
 We are a team, and will be working together to deliver this experience to you.

-## Teaching Assistant - Tina and Charlie
+## Professor - Tina M

-We will have two Teaching Assistants to assist you throughout this semester.
-As with my information, you can always get their info and contact details from the above ["Instructors"]({{site.baseurl}}/instructors/) tab.

-If you are unable to solve problems on your own or through the course "issues forum" (available through Moodle), you should e-mail one of our TAs for help.

-### Tina Mahagamage
+### Tina Maha

-Tina is an MFA student who can help you with 3D design and development, visual-based issues/concerns, and as we look at TouchDesigner, she will serve to assist in its similarities to other interactive development environments.
+Tina is an adjunct professor and recent MFA graduate of SVMA that specializes in immersive interactive experiences; including Virtual Reality and Augmented Reality development and design.
+As we look at TouchDesigner, she will serve to guide in its similarities to other interactive development environments.

 [kristina.mahagamage@umconnect.umt.edu](mailto:kristina.mahagamage@umconnect.umt.edu?subject=340%20Question)

 > # Bio
 >
+> As an immersive interactive artist who specializes in acquiring advanced skills through various high-end software, I create works that invoke empathic or emotional experiences for participants.
+My work consists of a collection of interactive experiences that examine different modalities of interactivity and experiential design.

+My expertise is on Virtual Reality and Augmented Reality development and design including CG asset creation and creative coding.

-> Tina is a Digital Media Artist whose specialty is 3D design and development.
-Tina also has skills with virtual world creation and interactivity using Unity or Unreal Engine 4.
-Tina graduated from Otis College of Art and Design with a degree in Digital Media and an emphasis on 3D design and virtual reality development with a minor in creative writing.
+I am a recent graduate of the Media Arts MFA program with years of teaching design and development under my belt.
+I completed my undergrad at Otis College of Art and Desing in Digital Media with a minor in creative writing and storytelling.

->
+## Teaching Assistant - Charlie Apple

+We will have a Teaching Assistant to assist you throughout this semester.

+If you are unable to solve problems on your own or through the course "issues forum" (available through Moodle), you should e-mail our TA for help.

 ### Charlie Apple